 Go on a River Arno Boat Tour

 Experience Florence from a different perspective with a boat cruise along the River Arno.
-Aboard a traditional barchetto, you’ll glide under the city’s historic bridges, including the iconic Ponte Vecchio, while taking in the stunning architecture.
+You’ll glide under the city’s historic bridges, including the iconic Ponte Vecchio, while taking in the stunning architecture.

 Visit the Galleria dell’Accademia

-The Galleria dell’Accademia is a very popular attraction, so you might have to wait in line for a while to get in, Bud don’t worry there are a couple of ways to avoid this.
-The best option for those on a budget and planning ahead is to book the tickets online in advance and to choose the first time slot which is 8:15 am.
+The Galleria dell’Accademia is a very popular attraction, so you might have to wait in line for a while to get in.
+To avoid this while on a budget, you’ll want to book the tickets online in advance and choose the first time slot, which is 8:15 am.

-If you prefer booking last minute or don’t mind paying more for a seamless experience, then you can get skip-the-line tickets.
+If you prefer booking last-minute or don’t mind paying more for a seamless experience, then you can get guided tour with skip-the-line tickets.
 These are easier to get and you won’t be waiting in line, which in my book is a win-win scenario.
-More time to grab a negroni or two.
+More time to grab a Negroni or two.

 Eat at Mercato Centrale